-In June 2017, myself along with the ‘Reconstrained Design Group’ from Madeira Interactive Technologies Institute (M-ITI) and Community Energy Scotland, won the International Cultural Innovation Prize 2017, from the prestigious art gallery, CCCB in Barcelona.
+In June 2017, myself as part of the ‘Reconstrained Design Group‘ (which includes James Auger and Julian Hanna at Madeira Interactive Technologies Institute M-ITI), Eday Renewable Energy Ltd. and Community Energy Scotland, won the International Cultural Innovation Prize 2017, from the prestigious art gallery, CCCB in Barcelona.

 Our project is a design manual and prototype for an energy storage machine, made by a local community using its own spare parts and expertise, the basis of which is a gravity battery that we call The Newton Machine.